-September 20, 1989: Apple releases the Macintosh Portable, its pre-PowerBook attempt at introducing the world to a battery-powered Mac you could take on the road.
+September 20, 1989: Apple releases the Macintosh Portable, the first battery-powered Mac you could take on the road.

 At a time when Tim Burton’s Batman is flying high in theaters, and Madonna is shocking audiences at the MTV Video Music Awards, this ahead-of-its-time product lays the groundwork for Apple’s looming laptop revolution.

 Macintosh Portable: The Mac goes mobile

 Apple’s development work on a portable Mac actually predates the launch of the original Macintosh.
 Mac project innovator Jef Raskin envisioned the Mac as a portable computer.

 However, as Apple co-founder Steve Jobs took over work on the project, this ideal receded into the background.
 The only nod toward portability on the 1984 Macintosh as shipped was its carrying handle.

 Jobs tried to convince the Apple board to develop what he was then calling a “BookMac” in April 1985.
 However, he left the company before this could amount to anything.

 The idea eventually got revived, however, resulting in the Macintosh Portable.